alanzagi/alanzagi/README.md

 # Hi, I'm Alan Zagi! 👋

-I'm a Software Engineer and CEO of a company specializing in web pages and web applications.
+I'm a Software Engineer and CEO of Veradev Digital Agency, a company specializing in web pages and web applications.
 With a strong passion for clean code and scalable architecture, I focus on building robust digital solutions that drive real-world impact.

 I’m actively involved in open-source projects, enjoy collaborating with developers across the globe, and constantly seek opportunities to push the boundaries of modern web development—both frontend and backend.